MIDDLE

 How do teachers check on homework?

-Teachers monitor standards in several ways including retrieval practice, tests and checking for completion rates on Sparx and Seneca.
-Students will be tested in class following self-quizzing knowledge organiser homeworks.
+Teachers monitor standards in several ways including retrieval practice, tests and checking for completion rates on Sparx.
 Teachers will set a detention if homework is not completed on time or to a high standard – for example if Sparx homework is not 100% completed.

 How can parents support with homework?

-Talk to your children about their homework and support them in checking Teams regularly to ensure they are looking at the homework they have been set.
-You can also support by testing their knowledge using the knowledge organisers or supporting them with their understanding by watching the videos on Sparx with them.
-Parents can join Seneca classrooms to be able to get updates and messages when work has been set on this platform, further information can be found here.
-Information on how to access Teams can also be found here
+Talk to your children about their homework and support them in checking Teams regularly to ensure they are looking at the homework they have been set. support them with their understanding by watching the videos on Sparx with them.